 We maintain environmental and other risk management programs that we believe are appropriate for our business.
 Our environmental risk management program includes evaluating existing facilities and potential acquisitions for environmental law compliance.
-We do not presently expect environmental compliance costs to increase materially above current levels, but we cannot predict whether future acquisitions will cause such costs to increase.
+We do not presently expect environmental compliance costs to increase materially above current levels, but we cannot predict whether compliance matters at existing facilities or future acquisitions will cause material cost increases.
 We also maintain a worker safety program that encourages safe practices in the workplace.
 Operating practices at our operations emphasize minimizing the possibility of environmental contamination and litigation.
 Our risk management programs are designed, we believe, to ensure that our facilities are in material compliance with applicable federal, state and provincial regulations.